-As the first nationally developed FSC standard for Malaysia, stakeholders agreed that a special focus should be placed on ensuring the standards are applicable across a wide range of forest operations given the differences in character, and conditions, of Malaysian Management Units across the country's three geographically, ecologically and politically distinct regions.
+The three factors 'Scale, Intensity and Risk' determine the likelihood that a management activity focus should be placed on ensuring the standards are applicable across a wide range of forest operations given the differences in character, and conditions, of Malaysian Management Units across the country's three geographically, ecologically and politically distinct regions.
 Thus, stakeholder consensus was to start with the most basic version of Malaysian standards, test it over five years, and then revise it to take into account factors regarding SIR.